 Rank 4: Reverse Engineering

 With a full and functional piece of equipment, the mechanist can break it down piece by piece to understand its inner workings.
 By performing a Research Downtime Action on an item, the mechanist can attempt to perform Invention to recreate the Schematic for the Device.
+In order to use Reverse Engineering on an object, the mechanist must have any and all Key Factors used in creating the original Scehmatic.

 Rank 5: Mechanism Design